Giving is often misunderstood. For this reason, we publish this booklet to clarify biblical giving.

 4 imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.

 They wanted to give by grace as they had received grace.
 The grace concept was their motivating factor.
 The Macedonians gave far beyond Paul’s expectations.

 5 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.

 The word “first” means in importance and order, not time.
 It was a dedication of the entire self first.
 A person’s possessions are simply a facet of that.
 Their relationship to Christ was the first priority then their giving followed.
 Our giving is simply a manifestation of our relationship to the Lord.
 A good way to measure your spirituality is to measure your action giving in relationship to your potential giving.

 IV.
 THE SUPREME EXAMPLE

-Paul sends Titus to Corinth to see if the Corinthians would give like the Macedonians:
+Paul sent Titus to Corinth to see if the Corinthians would give like the Macedonians:

 Abundant giving is part of the total Christian life.